ShivanKaul/star-spec/draft-dss-star.md

 A threshold secret sharing scheme with these properties has the following API syntax:

-- Share(k, n, msg, rand, tag): Produce a k-out-of-n share of the secret `x` using randomness `rand`.
+- Share(k, msg, rand): Produce a k-threshold share of the secret `x` using randomness `rand`.
 The value k is an integer, and `msg` and `rand` are byte strings.
 - Recover(k, share_set): Combine the secret shares in `share_set`, which is of size at least k, and recover the corresponding message `msg`.
 If recovery fails, this function